MayaDickson/Portfolio/README.md

 ## Coding Work
 ### *Disney code*

-Here is a [sample code](Disney_code.md) on sorting through movies based on their box office sales.
+Here is a [sample code](DisneyCode.md) on sorting through movies based on their box office sales.

+Here is an [image](B1BC35A8-5225-4B03-9421-04E3804811B1.jpeg) of the top 10 movies.

 ### *Super Bowl code*

 Here is a [sample code](SB_code.md) on creating a line subplot figure.

 Here is an [image](42B11AD1-4A12-43D4-B500-C2206E5431CC.jpeg) of this figure.

 ## Contact me